MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 When you use Microsoft Dynamics 365 Remote Assist on HoloLens or HoloLens 2, you can collaborate with one or more Microsoft Teams desktop users or one Teams mobile user.
 Remote Assist on HoloLens and HoloLens 2 offer the same capabilities; however, there are slight differences in the way you interact with holograms.
 Those differences are described in this article.

+## Prerequisites

+- Subscription to Dynamics 365 Remote Assist and Microsoft Teams.
+- HoloLens or HoloLens 2 running the [Windows 10 April 2018 update](requirements.md).
+- Remote collaborator using the Teams desktop application or the Teams mobile app.
+- An internet connection.
+At least [1.5 mpbs of bandwidth is recommended](/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
+- (Optional) To connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist, you'll need a Dynamics 365 license.
+- Know your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.
+- Dynamics 365 Remote Assist is installed on your HoloLens or HoloLens 2.

 ## Overview of core features

 When you launch Dynamics 365 Remote Assist, the **Call** tab appears.
 This is where you'll see your recent contacts.
 You can use the tools in the top-right corner to access Dynamics 365 Field Service bookings, move the window, and pin the window in place.